top of page

 Permanent eyebrow procedures do not need sedation.
 The brow area numbs easily and the procedure doesn't take long.
 Permanent eyebrow swelling is low and barely noticeable.

-Permanent eyeliner procedures benefit most from relaxation because some people cannot control the squeeze & flinch protective reflexes for the eyes and might cause an error or injury.
+Permanent eyeliner procedures benefit most from relaxation because some people cannot control the squeeze & flinch protective reflexes for the eyes that might cause an error or injury.
 Permanent eyeliner and lip procedures take longer and the sedation also helps keep you comfortable lying still in one spot.
 Antihistamines like Benedryl taken one hour before the procedure may reduce swelling and help you relax.
-Watery eyes can dilute the pigment that is being implanted, Benedryl can help to avoid it as it helps your eyes to not to water during eyeliner procedure.
-Permanent eyeliner swelling is moderate.
+Watery eyes can dilute the pigment that is being implanted, so Benedryl can help to avoid the excessive tearing during the procedure.
+Permanent eyeliner swelling can be moderate.

-Permanent lips swelling can be severe.
+Permanent lips swelling can be severe and will last few hours.
 Immediately after the procedure your eyebrows/eyeliner/lips will appear to be too dark and will have a slighly drammatic appearance.
 Within 1 to 2 weeks after the crust flakes off, the permanent makeup will become more natural looking.

 If you are on your menstrual cycle it is more likely to have sensetivity during the procedure.